Internships and Research

 At Waikato, we encourage our students to gain hands-on experience to increase knowledge, enhance skills, and develop industry connections.

-Now study abroad and exchange students studying business and science have the exciting opportunity to take advantage of these work-integrated learning experiences at the University of Waikato.
+Now study abroad and exchange students, studying business or science, have the exciting opportunity to take advantage of these work-integrated learning experiences at the University of Waikato.
 Through participating in internships or research, you can apply what you've learned in class to real-life situations.

-There is no extra cost to participate!
-You'll enrol as one of your 3-4 papers per semester.
+You'll enrol as one of your 3 or 4 papers per semester.

 We are always adding new opportunities - if you are a student studying in a different discipline, email us at email@example.com.